-According to GlobalData, Russia is the world’s sixth-largest producer of coal, with output of 358Mt in 2022, down by 17.96% on 2021.
+According to GlobalData, Russia is the world’s sixth-largest producer of coal in 2022, with output down by 17.96% on 2021.
 Over the five years to 2021, production from Russia increased by a CAGR of 2% and is expected to rise by a CAGR of 6% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Coal Mining to 2026 report.
 Buy the report here.

 Leading producers of coal in Russia are Siberian Coal Energy, Evraz, Mechel, Severstal and DTEK Energy.
-Siberian Coal Energy's output was 102.50Mt in 2021, up by 1% on 2020.
-Evraz produced 15.96Mt, an increase of 3%, and output from Mechel was 7.94Mt, a decrease of 29% on the previous year.
+During 2020-2021, Siberian Coal Energy's output was up by 1%, Evraz's output increased by 3%, while output from Mechel decreased by 29%.

 For more detailed analysis of global coal mining, buy the report here.